TheImagingSource/Linux-tiscamera-Programming-Samples/Save an image using OpenCV in C++/README.md

 # Save an Image using OpenCV in C++
-This sample shows, how to to use save images from camera live stream using a callback and OpenCV,
+This sample shows, how to save images from a The Imaging Source camera using a callback and OpenCV.
+It works for USB as well for GigE cameras.

 Programming language : C++